Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Therefore, ion channels are present in the cell membrane to transport them in and outside of the cell.
 They are porous in nature and are specific for specific types of charged atoms.
 Some are symporter (transporting two types of ions in the same direction) while some are antiporter (transporting two ions in the opposite direction to each other).
-Some are also conjugated with the transport of other bio-molecules like glucose (glucose transporter involved in transporting glucose and Na ion in opposite direction).
+Some are also conjugated with the transport of other bio-molecules like glucose (glucose transporter involved in transporting glucose and Na ion in the opposite direction).

 Ion channels are most important in certain cells like nerve cells where they are involved in maintaining electrical charges.
-These electrical charges are necessary to generate electrical gradient necessary for the signal transmission from one nerve cell to another one.
+These electrical charges are necessary to generate an electrical gradient necessary for the signal transmission from one nerve cell to another one.
 Based on the selective permeability of the ion channels, they are classified as the potassium channel, sodium channel, chloride channel, calcium channel, etc.

 The most common and ubiquitous ion channels are potassium ion channels.
 The importance of which first came into light when Roderick MacKinnon received the Nobel Prize in Chemistry for his work to resolve the first atomic structure of the bacterial LcsA potassium channel in 2003.
 Despite the elucidation of the atomic structure of the potassium channel, the exact molecular basis of the selectivity and the transport of the potassium ion channel remained unclear.